Dog Bite Lawyer Houston, TX

 - The injured person was acting in a professional manner such as a veterinarian, trainer or groomer.

 - The dog was fulfilling a professionally trained role such as working with the military or police.
+A person should not attempt to pet a working animal or disrupt it in any way.

 Damages and Compensation

 What does “the cost of injury” include?
 Potential for damages and compensation vary by state.
 However, the majority of states agree that medical bills should be paid while other states may allow for additional damages such as lost wages, psychological trauma and counseling, damaged clothing, permanent scarring and plastic surgery to correct scarring.
 This is by no means a complete list of possible damages.
+Compiling an accurate list of damages is important if you want to be compensated fairly.
+A lawyer will be able to review the list of all damages that may apply to your case and fight for you so that you can be compensated for them.

 Personal Injury Attorney